Our local Police Safer Neighbourhood Team works to keep our community safe and address any issues of concern

-Our local SNT works to keep our community safe and address any issues of concern.
-To keep you updated on the work they are carrying out and how they are addressing local priorities, a regular newsletter is published during the first week of every month.
-The latest edition of your local Safer Neighbourhood Team (SNT) newsletter is available to view on the Suffolk Constabulary website www.suffolk.police.uk.
+To keep you updated on the work they are carrying out and how they are addressing local priorities, a regular newsletter is published during the first week of every month

-Should you wish to contact your team to discuss issues dial 101 and ask to speak to your local SNT.
-Alternatively you can use the following link www.suffolk.police.uk.
+Should you wish to contact your team to discuss non-emergency issues, dial 101 and ask to speak to your local Safer Neighbourhood Team.
+Alternatively you can use the following link www.suffolk.police.uk

-To report information anonymously on any crime, contact Crimestoppers on 0800 555 111.
+You can anonymously report any crime, contact Crimestoppers on 0800 555 111

 Local Councillors are elected by the community to decide how the council should carry out its various activities.
 They represent public interest as well as individuals living within the ward in which he or she has been elected to serve a term of office.

 They have regular contact with the general public through council meetings, telephone calls or surgeries.
 Surgeries provide an opportunity for any ward resident to go and talk their councillor face to face and these take place on a regular basis.